 - Don't bring food.
-Most agents and homeowners are fine with you bringing water or tea, but they don't want food crumbs on the floor.
+Most agents and homeowners are fine with you bringing water, but they don't want food crumbs on the floor.
 If snacks are provided, eat them before you start touring the house.

 - Leave your toddlers and young children at home.
 They'll just get bored and cause distractions for you and other people.
 Young babies are usually fine, as are teenagers, whose comments may actually be helpful.